graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 ### 4. `IComplexityAnalyzer` has been removed from `DocumentExecuter` constructors

-When not using the complexity analyzer, or when using the default complexity analyzer, simply remove the argument from calls to the constructor and no additional changes are required.
+When not using the complexity analyzer, or when using the default complexity analyzer, simply remove the argument from calls to the constructor.
+Note that `IDocumentCache` argument was removed as well; see the next section for details.

 ```csharp
 /// GraphQL 5.x